stklik-org/Kaigara/backend/README.md

 ## Engine adapters — Option C, k6 first

-Per ADR 0001, the "compile → run → parse" step sits behind the `EngineAdapter` interface in `src/engines/adapter.ts`.
-Per ADR 0004 an adapter is handed the authored timeline (plus the resolved target) and compiles it itself, returning a `CompiledRun` and later emitting `RequestSample`s; nothing about plans, scripts, VUs or subprocesses crosses that boundary.
+The "compile → run → parse" step sits behind the `EngineAdapter` interface in `src/engines/adapter.ts`.
+An adapter is handed the authored timeline (plus the resolved target) and compiles it itself, returning a `CompiledRun` and later emitting `RequestSample`s; nothing about plans, scripts, VUs or subprocesses crosses that boundary.
 A second engine would bring its own compiler — what it shares with k6 is the timeline metamodel, the IDTA-01002 endpoint table (`src/timeline/aasOperations.ts`) and the weight arithmetic (`src/timeline/requestShares.ts`), not k6's execution model.
 The engine-agnostic `RunState`/`RunAnalysis` are unchanged.
-Only the **k6** adapter is implemented — do not build others speculatively.
+Only the **k6** adapter is implemented.

-`POST /api/runs/compile` and `POST /api/runs/concrete-plan` are inspection-only, so `RunService` calls k6's `compileTimeline()`/`planTimeline()`/`buildConcretePlan()` directly for them rather than growing the adapter interface a "compile and show me" method for two debug callers. `plan.json` is the k6 adapter's own compiled form. (`planTimeline()` is the synchronous half — validate, split, schedule — so the concrete-plan view contacts the target not at all.)
+`POST /api/runs/compile` and `POST /api/runs/concrete-plan` are inspection-only, so `RunService` calls k6's `compileTimeline()`/`planTimeline()`/`buildConcretePlan()` directly rather than through the adapter interface. `plan.json` is the k6 adapter's own compiled form. (`planTimeline()` is the synchronous half — validate, split, schedule — so the concrete-plan view contacts the target not at all.)

-How the k6 adapter works, and why:
+How the k6 adapter works:

-- **k6 runs as an external subprocess, never linked.** That is a licensing constraint: k6 is AGPL-3.0 and the network-copyleft clause is triggered by linking, not by invoking a CLI (proposal §3.1/§12).
+- k6 runs as an external subprocess, never linked in-process.
 No file in this package imports k6.
-- **The generated scripts are small and literal (ADR 0005).** `src/engines/k6/scriptTemplates.ts` renders one file per request type — constants, an `EXECUTOR`, a `const IDS = [...]` list, a `requestFor(i)` generator and a `run()` — modelled on the hand-written `sink/k6-tmp/03-delete-aas.js`.
+- `src/engines/k6/scriptTemplates.ts` renders one small standalone file per request type — constants, an `EXECUTOR`, a `const IDS = [...]` list, a `requestFor(i)` generator and a `run()`.
   Each is runnable on its own (`k6 run k6_<track>_<load>_<request-spec>.js`), because k6 ignores an imported module's `options` and default export. `main.js` imports them all and schedules each as one k6 scenario at its load's `startTime`.
-That matters because `POST /api/runs/compile` hands these files to the
-  user: the translation from timeline to IDTA-01002 calls should be readable, and a script that names the identifiers it addresses is readable in a way an interpreter loop is not.
 - `requestFor(i)` is indexed by `exec.scenario.iterationInTest`, k6's *global* iteration number for
   the scenario — not a per-VU generator, which would restart per VU and let two VUs create the same identifier.
-- Executor selection happens in `src/engines/k6/compileTimeline.ts`, one k6 executor per authored shape (see the table in ADR 0002), scaled per request type.
+- Executor selection happens in `src/engines/k6/compileTimeline.ts`, one k6 executor per authored shape, scaled per request type.
 A `Constant 100 req/s for 60s` load with one request type is a single `constant-arrival-rate` scenario, not a sampled curve.
-A share that is not a whole number of requests per second is expressed per minute (`rate: 200,
+A share that is not a whole number of requests per second is expressed per minute (`rate: 200, timeUnit: "1m"`).
-  timeUnit: "1m"`), so a third of 10 req/s stays exact.
-- **Target headers never enter a generated file.** They reach k6 through the `KAIGARA_HEADERS` environment variable, and `plan.json` is redacted wherever it is written or returned — the files are archived to disk and served over the API, so a bearer token in them would be a leak.
+- Target headers never enter a generated file: they reach k6 through the `KAIGARA_HEADERS` environment variable, and `plan.json` is redacted wherever it is written or returned.
 - Results come from `--out json`, written to a file and tailed incrementally.
-- **Identifiers are resolved by the backend, and assigned per script (ADR 0003/0005).**
-  `update`/`delete` need an id that exists on the server, and `create` needs one that does not yet.
+- **Identifiers are resolved by the backend, and assigned per script.** `update`/`delete` need an id that exists on the server, and `create` needs one that does not yet.
-  Both used to be a k6 `setup()` HTTP harvest and a runtime `Date.now()`-based id; now `src/engines/k6/harvestIdentifiers.ts` pages the target **before anything is written**, and `compileTimeline.ts` decides which identifiers each script gets.
-The walk is timeline-aware and deliberately conservative: a create's output is addressable only by scripts that start after its executor window closes, a delete claims what it removes so nothing later addresses it, and a read/update cycles over what is alive for its whole window.
-A script therefore never discovers anything at run time — it reads its own `IDS` array.
-Iterations with nothing left to address are counted (`kaigara_skipped_no_id`) and reported rather than silently dropped, and the *compile* warns about them up front ("will start ~40 deletes, but only 5 shells are known to exist"); an explicit `idPool.source: "server"` request whose entity harvests to nothing fails the compile (400), before a script is even generated.
+  `src/engines/k6/harvestIdentifiers.ts` pages the target **before anything is written**, and `compileTimeline.ts` decides which identifiers each script gets, walking the timeline in schedule
+  order: a create's output is addressable only by scripts that start after its executor window closes, a delete claims what it removes so nothing later addresses it, and a read/update cycles over what is alive for its whole window.
+A script never discovers anything at run time — it reads its own `IDS` array.
+Iterations with nothing left to address are counted (`kaigara_skipped_no_id`) and reported rather than silently dropped, and the compile warns about them up front; an explicit `idPool.source: "server"` request whose entity harvests to nothing fails the compile (400).
-- **Dropped iterations are surfaced prominently.** A non-zero `dropped_iterations` means k6's worker pool was saturated — the *tool* was the bottleneck, not the server — which invalidates the measurement.
-VU sizing is an estimate (`rate × assumed latency`), because the real latency is the thing being measured.
+- A non-zero `dropped_iterations` in the summary means k6's own worker pool was saturated — the tool was the bottleneck, not the server.
+VU sizing is an estimate (`rate × assumed latency`).
-- The scripts issue no requests of their own beyond the authored ones (there is no `setup()` any more), so Kaigara's bookkeeping cannot land in the numbers it reports.
-Anything arriving without a `load` tag is excluded by the parser regardless.
+- The scripts issue no requests beyond the authored ones (there is no `setup()`), and anything arriving without a `load` tag is excluded by the parser.

 ### Payload generation